Frequently Asked Questions

 How much does it cost to be a member?

-Every initiated brother in good standing in the Lambda Xi chapter pays $110 each semester. $40 goes to the national fraternity dues and the other $70 goes towards chapter funding to allow for better events.
+Every initiated brother in good standing in the Lambda Xi chapter pays $110 each semester. $40 goes to the national fraternity dues and the other $70 to fund chapter options.
 The dues are relativity low compared to most fraternities and sororities.

 Am I required to live in a Fraternity house?